lecho/hellocharts-android/README.md

  **or**

  - download/clone repository and import hellocharts-library project into your workspace: `File -> Import -> Android ->
  Existing Android Code` and select hellocharts-library directory.
- - right click on application project `Properties -> Android -> Add` and select hellocharts library project.
+Right click on application project `Properties -> Android -> Add` and select hellocharts library project.

 ###Android Studio/Gradle

  - download/clone repository and import hellocharts-library as module: `File -> Import Module` and select hellocharts-library directory.
- - add dependency:
+Add dependency:
  ```groovy
      compile project(':hellocharts-library')
  ```

  **or**

  - download/clone repository and publish library artifact into your local or remote repository.
- - go to hellocharts-library directory and execute `gradle clean build publishToMavenLocal` to publish to maven local repository.
- - go to hellocharts-library directory and execute `gradle clean build publish` to publish to other repository configured in build.gradle(you need to modify repository url and credentials in build.gradle file)
+Go to hellocharts-library directory and execute `gradle clean build publishToMavenLocal` to publish to maven local repository.
+Go to hellocharts-library directory and execute `gradle clean build publish` to publish to other repository configured in build.gradle(you need to modify repository url and credentials in build.gradle file).
+Add
- - add dependency:
+  dependency:
  ```groovy
      compile 'lecho.lib.hellocharts:hellocharts-library:1.0@aar'
      compile 'com.android.support:support-v4:20+'